K8rly/GoVote/README.md

  - Dropped voter information with birth years prior to first generational bucket (1927 and earlier)
  - Organized birth year into buckets to show generational groups
  - Removed Generation Z and Millennials data as younger generations were unable to vote in earlier elections
- - One Hot coding
+ - One Hot coding (party affiliation)
- - Renamed Columns
+ - Renamed Columns and Removed irrelevant information
  - Hyper parameter tuning to find optimal classifier
  - Grid Search CV
  - Voting classifier (soft)